rishab231/btc-mixer/README.md

 ## Architecture diagram:
 ![Architecture diagram](https://github.com/rishab231/btc-mixer/blob/master/architecture_diagram.png)
+Note: Dotted lines are design extensions yet to be implemented.

 ### Implementation details:
 This design uses an object-oriented approach, with natural extensions for scalability, fault-tolerance, and security.